shuque/resolve/README.md

-Some Content Delivery Networks (CDN) like Akamai and Cloudflare have problems with minimized query names, because they respond incorrectly to intermediate query names with NXDOMAIN (response code 3), rather than NOERROR with an empty answer - the correct response for empty non-terminals.
+Some Content Delivery Networks (CDN) like Akamai and Cloudflare have problems with minimized query names, because they respond incorrectly to intermediate query names with NXDOMAIN (response code 3).
+The correct response should be NOERROR, AA-bit set, and an empty answer section.
 Invoking resolve.py with the -x switch implements a hack that works around this incorrect behavior by ignoring intermediate NXDOMAIN responses.
 The Cloudflare servers additionally appear to respond to some intermediate qnames with REFUSED.

 This behavior of the Akamai and Cloudflare DNS servers was observed in January 2015.
 Hopefully they will get fixed before qname minimization